MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -MaximumReceivedObjectSizeMB

 Specifies the limits on the amount of data that can be sent to this computer in any single object.
 Enter the data size in megabytes.
-The default is 10 MB.
+The default is `10`.

 If an object size limit is defined in the configuration type that is specified in the **ConfigurationTypeName** parameter, the limit in the configuration type is used.
 The value of this